Bulgaria's housing market remains vibrant

 European Union citizens can purchase properties in Bulgaria, including land.
 Before January 2012 foreigners could purchase land only in the name of a legal entity and were not allowed to own a property.

-Sofia has moderately good gross rental yields - i.e., the rental return on a property if fully rented out, before all expenses.
-Yields in the centre are around 6.0 %.
-Yields a little further out are similar.
+Sofia has moderate gross rental yields - i.e., the rental return on a property if fully rented out, before all expenses.
+Yields in the centre vary from around 4% to around 6.0 %.

 Transaction costs in Bulgaria are moderate, and more or less evenly split between buyer and seller.
 See our Round trip transaction costs on residertial property purchases in Bulgaria and Transaction costs in Bulgaria on residential property compared to the rest of Europe